amplience/dc-extension-automatic-alt-text/README.md

 ### Standard text field

-The text field behave as normal text field and can be edited as such.
+The text field behaves as a normal text field and can be edited as such.

 Clicking the Globe icon at the end of the text field (highlighted in red) will refresh the 'Default' alt text for that asset if available.
 This button will only show if alt text is available for this asset: